XiaHaoKU/GNNReffectiveness/README.md

 # GNNReffectiveness
-Assessing forest conservation outcomes of a nature reserve in a subtropical forest ecosystem: effectiveness, spillover effects, and insights for spatial conservation prioritization
+Paper: Xia, H., Li, H., & Prishchepov, A. V. (2023).
+Assessing forest conservation outcomes of a nature reserve in a subtropical forest ecosystem: effectiveness, spillover effects, and insights for spatial conservation prioritization.
+Biological Conservation, 285, 110254.

+**The code and data used in the paper for statistical matching will be uploaded to this folder by October 1.
+If you need the code immediately, please contact the corresponding author hao[at]ign.ku.dk**